rasmusab/officialcocktails/officialcocktails.com/content/cocktails/illegal.md

 ![](/cocktail-images/illegal.jpeg)

-## Directions for how to make a Illegal
+## Directions for how to make the Illegal

 1. Prepare a cocktail shaker.
 2. Add 3 cl Mezcal (espadin), 1.5 cl Jamaica overproof white rum, 1.5 cl Falernum, 1 barspoon maraschino Luxardo, 2.25 cl fresh lime juice, 1.5 cl simple syrup, and a few drops of egg white (optional) into the shaker.